-A quick scroll through Mexican social media will reveal the presence of ‘mi amor’ in memes that do NOT depict the loving tenderness that this expression might suggest.
+A quick scroll through Mexican social media reveals memes with ‘mi amor‘ that DO NOT depict the loving tenderness that this expression might suggest.

-This is because people often use it at the beginning or end of condescending remarks / statements …
+This is because it’s often used at the beginning or end of condescending remarks/statements…

 Dos extraños en el metro en hora pico